 The Kothara and Salur hospitals continue to provide medical care to people affected by leprosy, and the wider community.
-They stock Multi-Drug Therapy for leprosy, and conduct reconstructive surgery and physiotherapy for leprosy-affected limbs.
+They provide protective shoes and other assistive devices, stock Multi-Drug Therapy for leprosy, and conduct reconstructive surgery and physiotherapy for leprosy-affected limbs.

 Last year at the hospitals:

 - 3,722 people received assistive devices, such as special footwear or eyeglasses

 - At least 163 new cases of leprosy were diagnosed

 At Kothara Hospital, 63 tendon transfer surgeries helped restore function to the hands of people affected by leprosy.
 This cost $169 per surgery

 The Leprosy Mission in IndiaIndia is a diverse and intriguing country with a population of over 1.2 billion.
 It has one of the fastest growing economies in the world, yet, ironically, still contains the largest concentration of poor people, with a rate of malnutrition among children almost five times more than that of China, and twice that of Sub-Saharan Africa.

 India has about 70% of all leprosy patients worldwide.
 The Leprosy Mission’s work started in India in 1874, and it remains a key area for The Leprosy Mission, with over 50% of resources being channelled there.
 In recent years, The Leprosy Mission has become more holistic in its approach to care for people affected by leprosy.
 This includes not only healthcare, but education, rehabilitation and vocational training.

 The Leprosy Mission runs 14 hospitals in India, which provide general medical services, as well as specialist leprosy care and referral services.